scop/bash-completion/README.md

    - The recommended directory is `completionsdir`, which you can get with `pkg-config --variable=completionsdir bash-completion`.
-From this directory, completions are loaded on-demand based on invoked commands' names, so be sure to name your completion file accordingly, and to include (for example) symbolic links in case the file provides completions for more than one command.
+From this directory, completions are automatically loaded on demand based on invoked commands' names, so be sure to name your completion file accordingly, and to include (for example) symbolic links in case the file provides completions for more than one command.